laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - HiDPI 1920 * 1280 (3840 * 2560) can be added, but it requires more resources

 ***Intel UHD Graphics 620***
-- This build is suitable for 'Dell Latitude 5290 2-in-1' system uses iGPU of 'Intel UHD Graphics 620'
+- This build is compatible for 'Dell Latitude 5290 2-in-1' system uses iGPU of 'Intel UHD Graphics 620'
   If your iGPU is not 'Intel UHD Graphics 620', additional graphics patches might be required

 ***Thunderbolt 3***
-- This build is suitable for 'Dell Latitude 5290 2-in-1' system without 'Thunderbolt 3'
+- This build is compatible for 'Dell Latitude 5290 2-in-1' system without 'Thunderbolt 3'
 For Thunderbolt 3 built-in model, it must repatch and regenerate DSDT.aml, SSDT-UIAC.aml, SSDT-USBX.aml, and USBPorts.kext
 Additional patches might be required for working Thunderbolt 3